barsdeveloper/tank/docs/5-entity-operations.md

 # Entity Operations
 ###### *Field Manual Section 5* - Front-Line Extraction
-The Entity is your combat unity, a Rust struct mapped one-to-one with a database table.
-This section traines you on the basic maneuvers every unit must master: insertions, updates, and extractions.
+The Entity is your combat unit, a Rust struct mapped one-to-one with a database table.
+This section trains you on the basic maneuvers every unit must master: insertions, updates, and extractions.

 ## Mission Scope
 * `Entity::create_table()`: establish operating base